thejerf/suture/README.md

 suture uses semantic versioning.

+1. 2.0.3
+  * Accepted PR #23, making the logging functions in the supervisor public.
 1. 2.0.2
   * Fixed issue #21. gccgo doesn't like `case (<-c)`, with the parentheses.
     Of course the parens aren't doing anything useful anyhow.
 No behavior